 The frozen custard shop sitting at the end of my street serves very inventive flavors.
 A plain caramel swirl just isn’t creative enough for them so you’ll find things like caramel-peanut-butter-chocolate-covered-pretzel.
-Their over-the-top combinations provided inspiration for this zany, rhythmic piano arrangement of Kum Ba Yah which has musical chocolate syrup and nuts and sprinkles and whipped cream and (of course!) a cherry on top.
+Their over-the-top combinations provided inspiration for this zany, rhythmic piano arrangement of Kum Ba Yah which has musical chocolate syrup and nuts and sprinkles and whipped cream and (of course!) a herry on top.
 Not for a meditative time during worship – it’s a fun prelude or postlude, especially for a Confirmation service.
-Find it at Sheet Music Plus.

-About a year and a half ago, I fell madly in love with this hymn and promised myself I would someday write a piano arrangement – especially since piano arrangements for this hymn are rare.
-The tune, from Gustav Holst’s symphony The Planets, is so beautiful on its own that I didn’t think it needed much embellishment (but I still gave it some.)
+About a year and a half ago, I fell madly in love with this hymn and promised myself I would someday write a piano arrangement of it – especially since piano arrangements for this hymn are rare.
+The hymn tune Thaxted, taken from Gustav Holst’s symphony The Planets, is so beautiful on its own that I didn’t think it needed much embellishment (but I still gave it some.)
 This arrangement, starting gently and continually building until it reaches a majestic climax, would be ideal as a prelude or an offertory selection.
-Find it at Sheet Music Plus.

 This actually started out as a medley of four shepherd-themed hymns but I got lazy and arranged only one of them.
 (Just kidding.)
-Seriously, when I began working on the section in the medley that included this hymn, I found I had more than enough musical material to create a stand-alone arrangement.
+Seriously, when I began working on the section in the medley that included this hymn – tune name Columbia – I found I had more than enough musical material to create a stand-alone arrangement.
 Starting with the simple yet beautiful Irish tune, I paired it with an original melody.
 Because it never gets forceful, this one is perfect for a wedding, a funeral, or a reflective time during worship.
-Find it at Sheet Music Plus.

 Thanks for reading – enjoy the music! 🙂